Updated: Oct 31

 But Jesus knew their thoughts and hearts and said,

 “Truly I tell you," He continued, “no prophet is accepted in his hometown.
 I assure you that there were many widows in Israel in Elijah’s time, when the sky was shut for three and a half years and there was a severe famine throughout the land.
 Yet Elijah was not sent to any of them, but to a widow in Zarephath in the region of Sidon.
-And there were many in Israel with leprosy in the time of Elisha the prophet, yet not one of them was cleansed—only Naaman the Syrian—Luke 4:24-27.
+And there were many in Israel with leprosy in the time of Elisha the prophet, yet not one of them was cleansed, only Naaman the Syrian—Luke 4:24-27.

 After the listeners in the synagogue (church) heard what Jesus said they got upset, so upset that they ran Jesus out of town and attempted to kill Him (Luke 4:28-29).

+So, as we see from the Scriptures, it happens to all of us.
 The rejection you are experiencing may be temporary or permanent, but do not allow rejection to cause you to doubt or impede your purpose.
 Even through refusal, there will always be others who believe in you and will ultimately benefit from you ( Mark 8:22-25 ).

-“The stone the builders rejected
+“The stone the builders rejected has become the cornerstone,”

 Jesus was handpicked and precious to God (1Peter 2:4, John 15:16).
 You too are handpicked and precious to God (Isaiah 43:4, John 15:16).
-And if you remain humble and trust the process you will also be the person people can turn to as you allow God to be in control of your life to help many people in their life.
+And if you remain humble and trust the process you will also be the person people can turn to as you allow God to be in control of your life, to help many people in their life.